 Are There Certain Requirements?

-If you need to file for a Protection From Abuse Order, you will need to be at least 18 years of age.
-You can file the order for yourself and for your children if you have any and are worried about their own safety.
 In order to get the order, you would need to be related to the person accused of abusing you by marriage or blood.
-You can still get the PFA against someone you are not married or related to if you happen to have children with that person.
+Persons who have been abused by someone in these categories are eligible to file.
+You can still get the PFA against someone you are not married to or related to if you happen to have children with that person.
 It is also possible to get protection from someone you were in a relationship with at some point in the past.

 What is Considered Abuse?